pavannani99/Scilab-control-system-toolbox-development-functions/blkdiag/blkdiag.md

 # blkdiag

-Block-diagonal concatenation of Scilab LTI systems — the Scilab equivalent of GNU Octave Control package `@lti/blkdiag.m` by Lukas Reichlin.
+Block-diagonal concatenation of Scilab LTI systems — the Scilab equivalent of the GNU Octave Control package `@lti/blkdiag.m` by Lukas Reichlin.

-`blkdiag` combines two or more LTI models into one larger block-diagonal state-space model.
-The main function follows the Octave source structure closely and calls `__sys_group__` for pairwise system grouping.
+`blkdiag` combines two or more LTI systems into a larger block-diagonal state-space model.
+The implementation follows the same iterative grouping approach as the GNU Octave implementation and relies on helper functions for system grouping and sampling-time compatibility.

 ---

-## 📐 Calling Sequence
+# 📐 Calling Sequence

 ```scilab
 sys = blkdiag(sys1)